 Creating Thumb-Stopping Content

 Now, the most important part – your content!
 We can write a book on content, and there are many, such as one of my personal favorites, The Content Code.
 There are many types of content that you can use, but if you are brand new to social advertising, don’t overwhelm yourself.
 Stick to thumb-stopping graphics, photos (preferably taken with DSLR camera or other professional devices), and videos.
 The most important thing to remember is to be engaging, as boring content will lose every single bid in social advertising.
 People are not on social to track down your business, you are on social to track down your prospects.
-They are standing in line, sitting on the train, or killing time on their lunch break just scrolling through their newsfeeds and stories.
-How can you grab their attention?
+They are standing in line, sitting on the train, or killing time on their lunch break just scrolling through their Instagram feed and stories.
+How can you grab their attention with an Instagram post?

 People are not on social to track down your business, you are on social to track down your prospects.